-- For planned discharges, the SSW obtains all items on the PCC-PCP Dishcharge Checklist (including the PCC-PCP Discharge Summary) the child’s discharge packet before leaving one PCC/PCP agency and delivering the child to their next placement.
+- For planned discharges, the SSW obtains all items on the PCC-PCP Discharge Checklist (including the PCC-PCP Discharge Summary) before leaving one PCC/PCP agency and delivering the child to their next placement.

-- For unplanned/emergency discharges, the SSW provides the items on the PCC-PCP Discharge Checklist discharge summary packet to the new agency upon receipt.
+- For unplanned/emergency discharges, the SSW provides the items on the PCC-PCP Discharge Checklist to the new agency upon receipt.

 Contingencies and Clarifications

 - The SSW submits a letter of complaint to the PCC and the Division of Protection and Permanency (DPP) in central office if a program discharges a child without a two (2) week notice and the SSW is not in agreement with the discharge.

 - If action is initiated based on the complaint letter, DPP informs the SSW and PCC/PCP within five (5) working days of initiation of the action.